Museum of Contemporary Art

 We encourage the urgency of contemporary expression.

 The Chief Financial Officer (CFO) is responsible for the overall financial health of the Museum.
 This position’s focus is the following: creates and manages the museum’s operating budget, oversees the annual audit and tax return, investment management and legal matters.
-The CFO staffs the Audit and the Finance & Investment Committees of the Board.
+The CFO staffs the Audit, the Finance, and the Investment Committees of the Board.

-As a key member of the Director’s Cabinet, the CFO provides active leadership in all aspects of the museum’s operations and is a partner to the museum’s Director on business and strategic planning, various key relationships, and planning for the museum’s future.
+As a key member of the senior team, the CFO provides active leadership in all aspects of the museum’s operations and is a partner to the museum’s Director and Deputy Director on business and strategic planning, various key relationships, and planning for the museum’s future.
 The CFO reports to the Deputy Director and has key relationships with the Senior Curators, Deputy Director, Advancement, and Chief Communications Officer.
-The CFO directly supervises the Controller and oversees the Accounting Department and works closely with outside consultants as needed, including the Chief Investment Officer.
+The CFO oversees the Accounting Department and works closely with outside consultants as needed, including the Chief Investment Officer.

 Specific Responsibilities include:

-- Provide high-level oversight, management, and analysis of all financial functions of the museum
+- Provide high-level oversight, training, management, and analysis of all financial functions of the museum

 - Prepare and present straightforward, easy-to-understand, yet informative financial reports to the Board of Trustees and relevant Board Committees

-- Lead accounting personnel and ensure a professional approach to the museum’s financial management
+- Lead, coach, and mentor the finance department staff to ensure a professional approach to the museum’s financial management

 - Oversee the organization’s annual Audit and tax return, as well as the 401(k) Audit and tax return